rust-lang/rfcs/text/3714-macro-fragment-fields.md

 - `variant` for a single variant of an `enum`
 - `fndecl` for a function declaration (rather than a definition), such as in a trait or an extern block.
+- `trait` for a trait definition, with fields for functions and associated types.
+- `binop` for a binary operator expression, with fields for the operator and the two operands.
+- `match` for a match expression, with fields for the scrutinee and the arms.
+- `match_arm` for one arm of a match, with fields for the pattern and the body.
 - `doc` for a doc comment, with `head` and `body` fields (handled the same way rustdoc does).